-- A minimum 450mm eave is preferred unless otherwise approved by the DRP, except for lots with zero lot lines. - Continuation of materials used on the front of your home must return to the side of the homes to a length of four (4) metres, except for garages built on boundary.
+- A minimum 450mm eave is preferred unless otherwise approved by the DRP. - Continuation of materials used on the front of your home must return to the side of the homes to a length of four (4) metres.

-^{}Applicable only to lots within area noted as Neighbourhood 1 in Neighbourhood Plan located in Appendix C.
+^{}Applicable only to lots within area noted as Cobbitty Lane in Neighbourhood Plan located in Appendix C.